John Diefenbaker: Downfall

 On January 3, 1963, NATO Supreme Commander General Lauris Norstad visited Ottawa, in one of a series of visits to member nations prior to his retirement.
 At a news conference, Norstad stated that if Canada did not accept nuclear weapons, it would not be fulfilling its commitments to NATO.
 Newspapers across Canada criticized Diefenbaker, who was convinced the statement was part of a plot by Kennedy to bring down his government.
 Although the Liberals had been previously indecisive on the question of nuclear weapons, on January 12, Pearson made a speech stating that the government should live up to its commitments.

-With the Cabinet still divided between adherents of Green and Harkness, Diefenbaker made a speech in the Commons on January 25 that Fleming (by then Minister of Justice) termed "a model of obfuscation".
+With the Cabinet still divided between adherents of Green and Harkness, Diefenbaker made a speech in the Commons on January 25 that Fleming (by then Minister of Justice) termed "a model of obfuscation."
 Harkness was initially convinced that Diefenbaker was saying that he would support nuclear warheads in Canada.
 After talking to the press, he realized that his view of the speech was not universally shared, and he asked Diefenbaker for clarification.
 Diefenbaker, however, continued to try to avoid taking a firm position.
-On January 30, the US State Department issued a press release suggesting that Diefenbaker had made misstatements in his Commons speech.
+On January 30, the U.S. State Department issued a press release suggesting that Diefenbaker had made misstatements in his Commons speech.
 For the first time ever, Canada recalled its ambassador to Washington as a diplomatic protest.
 Though all parties condemned the State Department action, the three parties outside the government demanded that Diefenbaker take a stand on the nuclear weapon issue.